adithya2424/LunarLander/README.md

 LunarLander:

-A simulation environment for lunar lander using SFML, Box-2D in C++ using Reinforcement Learning
+A simulation environment for lunar lander using SFML, Box-2D in C++ using Reinforcement Learning.
+The scripts under Experiments can be used to check the creation of the custom environment.
+Main.cpp is the full immplementation of the training of Lunar Lander simulation in C++

 Instructions for Running main.cpp